-New & not-so-new CD & digital releases have had pretty short shrift on 5:4 this year, which might suggest not much has been making an impression.
-Not only is that wrong, it’s almost ludicrously so in the case of the most recent CD in Wergo’s ongoing ‘edition musikFabrik’ series. i’ve commented many times before on how more interesting composers are concomitantly harder to find represented on disc, & that’s especially true of Australian Liza Lim.
-When i first became acquainted with Lim’s music—17 years ago, in the heady, below-stairs performance space at Huddersfield’s Lawrence Batley Theatre—it was entirely impossible, & little has changed since then, aside from a CD on the hat[now]ART label & a smattering of works on several of the excellent discs put out by Huddersfield University on their label.
-Wergo have therefore done listeners a great service in making available one of Lim’s more recent & substantial works, Tongue of the Invisible.
+New and not-so-new CD and digital releases have had pretty short shrift on 5:4 this year, which might suggest not much has been making an impression.
+Not only is that wrong, it’s almost ludicrously so in the case of the most recent CD in Wergo’s ongoing ‘edition musikFabrik’ series. i’ve commented many times before on how more interesting composers are concomitantly harder to find represented on disc, and that’s especially true of Australian Liza Lim.
+When i first became acquainted with Lim’s music—17 years ago, in the heady, below-stairs performance space at Huddersfield’s Lawrence Batley Theatre—it was entirely impossible, and little has changed since then, aside from a CD on the hat[now]ART label and a smattering of works on several of the excellent discs put out by Huddersfield University on their label.
+Wergo have therefore done listeners a great service in making available one of Lim’s more recent and substantial works, Tongue of the Invisible.

-Aside from her three operas, Tongue of the Invisible is Lim’s lengthiest work, & each of its 54 minutes are directed towards the most ambitious & compelling dramatic ends.
-The piece is centred around texts by the fourteenth century Persian Sufi poet Hāfez, texts that both explore & evoke ecstatic love in passages that are almost eye-watering in their combination of cool observation & passionate seduction (faintly reminiscent of the Song of Songs).
-Lim’s music has always been at a cluster of cutting edges, as much in terms of melding non-western thought & culture (Lim is of Chinese descent) into avant-garde music practice as in her contribution to contemporary music’s ongoing reassessment of what instruments can do, both independently & together.
-That suggests a kind of soft/hard dichotomy, & that’s precisely what one encounters time & time again in Lim’s music, & especially so in Tongue of the Invisible.
-Composed for a baritone solo, improvising pianist & an ensemble of 16 musicians, the work’s distinct character is summarised in the following ‘project description’ that appears in the preface to the score:
+Aside from her three operas, Tongue of the Invisible is Lim’s lengthiest work, and each of its 54 minutes are directed towards the most ambitious and compelling dramatic ends.
+The piece is centred around texts by the fourteenth century Persian Sufi poet Hāfez, texts that both explore and evoke ecstatic love in passages that are almost eye-watering in their combination of cool observation and passionate seduction (faintly reminiscent of the Song of Songs).
+Lim’s music has always been at a cluster of cutting edges, as much in terms of melding non-western thought and culture (Lim is of Chinese descent) into avant-garde music practice as in her contribution to contemporary music’s ongoing reassessment of what instruments can do, both independently and together.
+That suggests a kind of soft/hard dichotomy, and that’s precisely what one encounters time and time again in Lim’s music, and especially so in Tongue of the Invisible.
+Composed for a baritone solo, improvising pianist and an ensemble of 16 musicians, the work’s distinct character is summarised in the following ‘project description’ that appears in the preface to the score:

 Improvisation as unpredictable play